carlosdelamora/MonEx/README.md

 ## Usage

-In order to test the application you need to use an IOS device with IOS 10.2 or greater.
-It wont work as expected if you use the simulator because we have notifications.
-The application will take a couple of minutes to load on your device, give it time.
+In order to test the application you need to use an IOS device with IOS 10.2 or greater. **MonEx wont work as expected if you use the Xcode simulator to test it.
+We have notifications that trigger actions in the application and the simulator is incapable of receiving notifications**.
+In fact, in order to test the application we strongly advice for the use of two devices and two MonEx accounts.

+The application contains a lot of functionalities therefore if will take a couple of minutes to load on your device, give it time.

 In order to enter the app you need to authenticate in one of the following ways